MHH-RCUG/haybaler/README.md

 ### Installation via conda
 First install miniconda if you have not already done this.
-Use mamba instead of conda if you like faster installs (follow the mamba install instructions here https://github.com/mamba-org/mamba )
 Required libs are listed in the file env.haybaler.yml
 ```
 # first clone haybaler